-- Custom orthotic devices that fit into the shoe may be prescribed for long-term treatment of sesamoiditis to balance the pressure placed on the ball of the foot.
+- Custom orthotic devices that fit into the shoe may be used for long-term treatment of sesamoiditis.
+They help to balance the pressure placed on the ball of the foot.

 - If symptoms persist, you may need to wear a removable walking cast for 4 to 6 weeks.

 The most severe sesamoid injuries areusually referred to for surgery.
 Such cases have symptoms persisting for at least 6 months following initial treatment.
 The surgeon will determine the type of procedure that is best suited to the individual patient.

 - Case Study: Achilles Tendonitis From A Tilted Heel Bone

 - 5th Metatarsal Fractures

 - Better to Break a Bone Than to Tear a Ligament or Tendon